h8d13/Vase/vase_os/hade_box/archinstall/grub2_utils/README.md

 Make sure to set these and variant can be left empty as `""`.

 Careful that grub (and system critical pieces in general) are often restricted to 1-127 range.
 So don't use special chars in users/passwords, etc. And are case sensitive!
+Also non-latin layouts are generally a very bad idea with bootloader (Arabic, Hebrew, Chinese variants, Jpanese, Korean, Indic, Greek, etc)

 > At this point you can verify it works by pressing `c` in the grub menu and checking keys are properly registered.